 For flea and worming products – we are able to dispense these for pets we have seen within the last year, with enough treatment up to when we will be due to do their annual booster per the restart dates discussed above.
 If your pet has not been seen within the last year, please book them in for their annual health check using our online booking service in order for us to be able to prescribe these.

 Please submit requests for insurance claims to be processed online.
-We are not accepting any forms over the counter in reception.
 Once we have received your request we will be in touch to clarify any further details with you, and we can then process your request.
 In some cases we will have to request paper forms but we will notify you of this.